john-science/python_for_scientists/classes/19_cython/lecture_19_cython.md

 ### Using pyximport

-One possible way to speed up your Python code is to import all your modules as if they were Cython modules using pyximport.
+One possible way to speed up your Python code is to import your modules as if they were Cython modules using `pyximport`.
 Which you can do easily by putting this at the top of your calling modules:

     import pyximport
     pyximport.install()

 ### iPython Magic

 Okay, I never do this, but it is an option.
-During your iPython session you just have to initalize your Cython magic:
+During an iPython session you just have to initalize Cython "magic":

     %load_ext cythonmagic